Na Pali Coast (Photo Credit: Renee Roaming)

 This local guide to Kauai will take you beyond the usual tourist spots and into the heart of this island’s uniqueness, nature, and hidden gems.

-- North Shore: Home to Hanalei Bay, the Nā Pali Coast with 17 miles of towering sea cliffs, lush taro fields, and the upscale community of Princeville, this diverse region is known for its breathtaking beauty, notable restaurants and lots of shopping choices.
+- North Shore: Home to Hanalei Bay, the Nā Pali Coast has 17 miles of towering sea cliffs, taro fields, and the upscale community of Princeville.
+It’s a diverse region known for its breathtaking beauty, notable restaurants, and lots of shopping.

-- East Side (Coconut Coast): Features stunning shorelines, cascading waterfalls, and charming small towns like Kapa‘a.
-Also the Wailua River, Fern Grotto, Opaeka‘a Falls, and Mount Waiʻaleʻale – one of the wettest places on earth.
+- East Side (Coconut Coast): Featuring stunning shorelines, cascading waterfalls, and charming small towns like Kapa‘a, you’ll find the Wailua River, Fern Grotto, Opaeka‘a Falls, and Mount Waiʻaleʻale at the Coconut Coast.
+It’s also one of the wettest places on earth.

-- South Shore: Known for its sunny weather and popular attractions like Po‘ipū Beach that’s been on the Top 10 Beach lists year after year.
-Explore historic Koloa Town, visit Spouting Horn blowhole or National Tropical Botanical Gardens.
+- South Shore: Known for its sunny weather and popular attractions like Po‘ipū Beach, it’s been featured on Top 10 Beach lists year after year.
+Explore historic Koloa Town, visit the Spouting Horn Blowhole, or National Tropical Botanical Gardens.

-Check out GetAroundKauai.com for all the transportation options there are to get around the island if you don’t have a rental car.
+Pro Tip: Check out GetAroundKauai.com for all the transportation options on the island if you don’t have a rental car.

 Here are a few must-visit spots by the sea: